agforero/agforero.github.io/index.md

 * Intel/ARM Assembly
 * HTML5/CSS

 During the summer of 2020, I will be interning at [Argonne National Laboratory](https://www.anl.gov) as a Research Aide at the [Leadership Computing Facility](https://www.alcf.anl.gov/).
-I will be researching bleeding-edge compilers and supercomputing technologies.
+I worked alongside two PhDs' to build tools for researching bleeding-edge compilers and supercomputing technologies.

 ### Projects:
 #### Projects created for Argonne:
-* [Fortran Testing Framework](https://github.com/agforero/FTFramework):  a collection of Python and Bash scripts to enable easy testing of Fortran compilers using BATS.
+* [Fortran Testing Framework](https://github.com/agforero/FTFramework): a collection of Python and Bash scripts to enable easy testing of Fortran compilers using [BATS](https://github.com/bats-core/bats-core).
-* [nSTREAM](https://github.com/agforero/nSTREAM/): a fork of STREAM meant to benchmark and graph the memory bandwidth of a supercomputer.
+* [nSTREAM](https://github.com/agforero/nSTREAM/): a fork of [STREAM](https://github.com/jeffhammond/STREAM) meant to benchmark and graph the memory bandwidth of a supercomputer.
 Utilizes OpenMP.

 #### Independent Projects:
 * [TMinesweeper](https://github.com/agforero/TMinesweeper/): a terminal-based Minesweeper game, coded in C++.